 Figure 3.
 A) Transcriptome of THEV from RNA-seq.
 THEV transcripts assembled from all time points by StringTie are unified forming this transcriptome (splicing map).
-Transcripts belonging to the same transcription unit (TU) are located in close proximity on the genome and are color coded and labeled in this figure as such.
+Transcripts belonging to the same TU are located in close proximity on the genome and are color coded and labeled in this figure as such.
 The organization of TUs in the THEV genome is unsurprisingly similar to MAdVs; however, the MAdV genome shows significantly more transcripts.
 The TUs are color coded: E1 transcripts - red, E2 - black, E3 - dark grey, E4 - green, MLTU - blue.
 Predicted ORFs are also indicated here, colored light grey.
 B) THEV transcripts identified at given time points.
 Transcripts are color coded as explained in (A).